 - School sores (impetigo)

 - Diabetes (in a very small proportion of cases)

-- Autoimmune blistering disorders (such as bullous pemphigoid).
+- Autoimmune blistering disorders.

 In addition, some types of medication can cause mild blistering skin reactions while other types of medication can increase the risk of blistering due to sunburn by increasing the skin’s sensitivity to sunlight.